7 Levels. Clear Checklists.

 Learning any skill starts with excitement.
 But the rush fades, and you hit the same wall everyone does.

-80% of goals are abandoned within six weeks.[2]
+More than half of personal goals fail within months.[2]
 In online learning, 87% never finish.[3]

 The pattern is the same: without structure, progress stays invisible.

 Most skill-building tools tell you what to learn.
-None tell you where you stand right now.
+None tell you where you stand.

 What If Growth Had Clear Levels?